esm2000/more-chess/README.md

 #### Bishops
 As long range marksmen, bishops excel at dealing damage from long ranges, but are easily flanked and picked off by other units.
 This change will more clearly define these strengths at a distance and weaknesses in close combat.

 * Bishops' movement and capture actions Energize them, building up to 100 stacks.
-Upon full stacks, the Bishop's next capture action can now capture other pieces by landing on any square adjacently diagonal to the opponent's piece.
+Upon reaching full stacks, the Bishop's next capture action can capture other pieces by landing on any square diagonally adjacent to the opponent's piece.
 * Bishops can now be captured by landing on any square adjacent to it, even those not on diagonals.
 * Additionally, if a Bishop is threatening to capture a piece, at the end of the Bishop's turn the opposing piece gets a stack of a debuff.
 On the third hit of the debuff, the Bishop may immediately capture the enemy piece.